 Criminal Tax / White Collar Crime

-- Obtained an acquittal on all charges of an indictment charging a Lubbock business owner with willfully failing to collect and pay more than $700,000 in payroll taxes, in violation of section 7202 of the Internal Revenue Code.
+- Successfully defended a Lubbock business owner with willfully failing to collect and pay more than $700,000 in payroll taxes, in violation of section 7202 of the Internal Revenue Code.

 - Successfully defended an East Texas attorney against conspiracy charge in connection with the promotion of a fraudulent tax shelter.